nobodyisnobody/write-ups/corCTF.2025/pwn/tua-cugina-systems/README.md

 We were provided a qemu VM running a [nsjail][https://nsjail.dev/] linux system.
 So we are in a jail from which we have to escape.

 We have `user`rights when we land in the nsjail, and it's a read only filesystem.
-We can not create any files anywhere, even /tmp/ or /dev/shm/ (actually /dev directory is not mounted!) are impossible.
+We can not create any files anywhere, even `/tmp/` or `/dev/shm/` are impossible. (actually /dev directory is not mounted)

 Many actions were also restricted by nsjail configuration , so this is a very restrictive nsjail..